ibsa22/portfolio/README.md

 <h6>
 - 👋 Hi, I’m @ibsa<br>
 - 👀 I’m interested in Coding<br>
+- 👀 I was graduated from Northumbria University Postgraduate In Web and Mobile Development Technologies on 08/07/2022<br>
-- 🌱 I’m currently learning at School of Code National Bootcamp Programme 2021/22<br>
+- 🌱 I’m a bootcamper at School of Code National Bootcamp Programme 2021/22 Cohort 9<br>
 - 💞️ I’m looking to collaborate on any Volunteering | Internship | Job opportunities<br>
 <address> 📫 How to reach me: <a href="mailto:ibsa22@gmail.com">EMAIL ME</a>.<br>
 </address>